realnimish/polkadot-amm/tutorial.md

 ## Part 10.
 Unit Testing

 Now let's write some unit tests to make sure our program is working as intended.
 Module(s) marked with `#[cfg(test)]` attribute tells rust to run the following code when `cargo test` command is executed.
-Test functions are marked with attribute `#[ink::test]` when we want ink! to inject enviornment variables like `caller` during the contract invokation.
+Test functions are marked with attribute `#[ink::test]` when we want ink! to inject environment variables like `caller` during the contract invocation.

 ```rust
 #[cfg(test)]